The Grim Guest: Life and its Inevitable End

 I don’t believe in an afterlife, so for me it seems like the lights go out and that’s it.
 Nothing more.
 It’s understandable why people came up with post-life concepts like Heaven or reincarnation.
 I suppose the idea that there could be eternal life makes death less frightening.
 I’m just not convinced yet...

 In the past, I welcomed Death to my door in order to forever hide from Life’s unfriendliness.
 It was a common notion.
-These days when I get really down on myself, an ideation will quietly slip in and back out of my mind, but it doesn’t last long because I’ve since learned to love and appreciate life.
-We only have one, so why waste it?
+These days when I get really down on myself, an ideation will quietly slip into my mind, and sometimes I let it stay a while.

-Let’s brave this world and make the most of it!
-We’ll have plenty of time for sitting in a dark hole later.
+Let’s make the most of the time we have.
+There’s plenty of time for sitting in a dark hole later.

 Do you relate?